lzl124631x/LeetCode/leetcode/236. Lowest Common Ancestor of a Binary Tree/README.md

 ## Solution 3.
 Post-order Traversal

-This solution will visit all the nodes, but the logic is easier to understand and less error-prone.
+This solution will visit all the nodes, but it's short and the logic is easier to understand and less error-prone.

 ```cpp
 // OJ: https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/